MonkieDein/DRA-Q-LA/README.md

 **POSSIBLE ERROR**: `textsize` has been renamed to `fontsize` in Makie v0.19.
 Please change all occurrences of `textsize` to `fontsize` or revert back to an earlier version.
 Depends on julia library `Makie` version please rename the argument for all optional codes under MorePlots.

+**MANUAL MODIFICATION**: Most main code run with **8** threads, which may speed up the process for certain algorithms.
+Could replace **8** to any appropriate number of threads that the users computer has.

 ### Option A : Run all the code with ```run_command.sh```

 ### Option B : Order to run the code (Alternatively)